AlessandroMetta/AlessandroMetta/README.md

 I'm actually studing at [42RomaLuiss](https://42roma.it/), the BE(A)ST coding school, founded in Paris by Xavier Niel.

+In my repos you'll find my projects in 42school.
+GLHF👾!

 <!-- I'm also working on [my Italian 42Docs site](https://ametta42.github.io/42Docs_IT/) -->

 This are my stats: